paolomotta/unsupervised-cellular-phenotyping/report/report.md

 - **Partial cell coverage**: The current approach does not account for cells that are partially cut by tile boundaries, which may affect embedding accuracy for these cells.

 - **Linear assumption**: The methodology assumes a linear relationship between token, cell, and background embeddings.
 In practice, this relationship may be more complex and not fully captured by the linear model.

+- **Matrix conditioning**: In cases of excessive cell overlap or noisy segmentation, the overlap matrix $W$ may become ill-conditioned due to highly correlated or nearly linearly dependent columns.
+Ridge regularization addresses this issue, but it can still be a problem.

 ### Clustering Strategy